H4LL/nanda-ssi-demo/README.md

 ## Phase 2: Credential Holder-to-Service Provider Interactions

-We introduce Bob, a service agent listening for PeerDIDComm requests.
-Bob acts only when the connecting party is credentialed and authorized.
+In this phase, we introduce **Bob**, a service agent that listens for incoming PeerDIDComm messages.
+Bob operates under strict trust policies, responding only to agents that present valid, verifiable credentials.

 ### Trust Workflow

-- Bob receives a PeerDIDComm message from Alice
+1. **Message Reception**: Bob receives a PeerDIDComm message from Alice.
-- MCP verifies Alice's credentials and trust claims
-- If valid, Bob returns an appropriate message or grants resource access
+2. **Credential Verification**: Utilizing the MCP framework, Bob verifies the authenticity and validity of Alice's credentials, ensuring they meet the required trust criteria.
+3. **Access Decision**: If Alice's credentials are valid and satisfy the trust policies, Bob proceeds to respond appropriately, which may include granting access to protected resources or services.

+This workflow ensures that only agents with verified credentials can interact with service agents like Bob, maintaining a secure and trustworthy communication environment.

 ---